-When I think of old school boardwalks, a warm breeze on a sunny day, or a flock of a thousand seagulls, Cape May, New Jersey always comes to mind.
+When I think of old boardwalks, a warm breeze on a sunny day, and a flock of a thousand seagulls, Cape May, New Jersey, always comes to mind.
 Besides enjoying the huge beach there is actually a lot to do if you know where to look!
-Gretel and I have come up with a scavenger hunt of secret locations where we challenge you to go out and find them!
-Some of these locations may take a bit of walking to see but are well worth it!

 At Sunset beach there is also another treasure that is not as easy to find.
-These would be the Cape May diamonds, but as it turns out that they are actually quartz and not diamonds at all!
+These would be the Cape May diamonds, which is really quartz but shhh it’ll be our secret.
 These are scattered all throughout the beach but if you do not have any luck fear not for they sell them in the souvenir shop!
-To stop by the Sunset Beach website click here!

 If you find a parking spot at the mall then you are the chosen one and should possibly look for some Cape May diamonds!
 Now that you are here it is time to do some shopping, and we normally hate shopping!
 There are some cool staple stores they we stop by, and of course one includes getting some soft serve ice cream!